-The only accessory that comes with the bike is the water bottle holder situated at the bottom of the frame.
+Water bottle holder.
+This comes with the bike.
 The bottle is held in place securely by gravity.
 This makes it easy to get to when you want some water during your workout and to return it without having to disrupt your workout – you don’t have to force it in to get into the holder you simply place it in there.

 The location of the holder does put it in a place where you may find you drop sweat on it which may make the bottle a little slippery and annoying.

-- You can use it with the Goind App to record and track performance
+- You can use it with their App and others to record and track performance

 - 24 levels of resistance marked making it easy to move up and down to your preferred amount of resistance, it also makes it easy to return to a previous level at anytime